Prior knowledge of Spanish required:

 By the end of the module, students should be able to:

-- understand and produce the main ideas of complex text on concrete and abstract topics
+- understand the main ideas and some detail of complex texts on concrete and abstract topics.

 - interact with fluency and spontaneity, and account for and sustain viewpoints

-- write clear detailed text on a wide range of subjects; explain viewpoints on topical issues, giving advantages and disadvantages
+- write clear, detailed text on a wide range of subjects; explain viewpoints on topical issues

-By the end of the course, students should be able to perform many tasks at Level B2 Independent user (vantage) of the Common European Framework.
+By the end of the course, students should be able to perform many tasks at Level B2.1 Independent user (vantage) of the Common European Framework.

-The course will cover items such as: giving advice; talking about past events; expressing disagreement; expressing commands; making wishes; encouraging people; expressing opinions; congratulating; expressing resignation; expressing regrets; asking for specific information; expressing gratitude; accepting and rejecting invitations.
+The course will cover items such as: talking about past events; expressing opinions; giving advice and making recommendations; talking about likes and dislikes; expressing positive and negative feelings; expressing agreement and disagreement; giving commands; expressing wishes; expressing regrets; asking for specific information; expressing gratitude; accepting and rejecting invitations, talking about probabilities.